We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Hempseed oil is often referred to as “hemp oil,” and it’s harvested by cold pressing hemp seeds.
+Hempseed oil is often referred to as “hemp oil,” and it’s harvested by cold-pressing hemp seeds.
 Hemp oil is often unrefined.
 It’s a clear green oil and can have a nutty flavor.

 Moderates oil production

 Hemp oil is perfect for most skin types as it can moisturize without clogging your pores.
 It can even help to balance out oily skin, hydrating it and regulating the skin’s oil production.

 Dryness can also cause your skin to overproduce oil, which in turn, can stimulate acne.
 Hemp oil can prevent dry skin without clogging pores.
 This helps reduce acne that’s caused by excess oil.

 One of the omega-6 fatty acids that hemp oil contains is gamma-linolenic acid (GLA), which acts as a powerful anti-inflammatory while simultaneously encouraging skin growth and new cell generation.

 This can help to calm inflammation and irritation on the skin, including acne and some conditions like psoriasis, while keeping the skin nourished and moisturized.